Scorpion Research Logo Scorpion Research Header

 Software Purchase & Registration

 The Scorpion BarCode software is distributed freely for evaluation purposes only and usage is subject to acceptance of a License Agreement.
 It is not a free or public domain software.
 You have 28 days in which to register and purchase your software if you wish to continue to retain it after your 28 day evaluation period otherwise you must delete it from your computer and all archive storage within the 28 days period.
-The Purchase Form provided with the software describes prices and purchasing methods.
-Point your browser to the Scorpion Research web site or send us an eMail for the latest information!
+The Scorpion Research web site describes the prices and how to purchase Scorpion BarCode.
+Alternatively, just send us an eMail for the latest information!

 (Back)